atinfo/awesome-test-automation/ruby-test-automation.md

     * [API Taster](https://github.com/fredwu/api_taster) - A quick and easy way to visually test your Rails application's API.
     * [Watir](https://github.com/watir/watir/) - Web application testing in Ruby.
     * [Watir-webdriver](http://watirwebdriver.com/) - The most elegant way to use WebDriver with ruby.
+    * [Poltergeist](https://github.com/teampoltergeist/poltergeist) - Poltergeist is a driver for Capybara.
+It allows you to run your Capybara tests on a headless WebKit browser, provided by PhantomJS.
+    * [PhantomJS](http://phantomjs.org/) - is a headless WebKit scriptable with a JavaScript API.
+It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.
 - Frameworks
     * [Capybara](http://jnicklas.github.io/capybara) - Acceptance test framework for web applications.
     * [Konacha](https://github.com/jfirebaugh/konacha) - Test your Rails application's JavaScript with the mocha test framework and chai assertion library.